KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/MariaDB/README.md

 **Check that everything was successful**

-run an Ubuntu empty container with:
+Run an Ubuntu empty container with:

 	> $ docker run -i -t ubuntu bash